rafid-is/buildwithpython/README.md

 ```

 ## Contributing
 Pull requests are welcome.
-Please open an issue first to discuss proposed changes.
+Please create an project or open an issue first to discuss proposed changes.